 The Tornado of 1980 and Restoration

-Unlike the A.U.V.
-Hall, its neighbor to the north, The Interurban Building was able to avoid a direct hit from the destructive tornado that rolled through downtown Kalamazoo on 13 May 1980.
-The portion of Portage Street south from the Humphrey Block (aka The Peninsula Building) to the Interurban were too badly injured to survive, and were demolished shortly after the storm.
-In the early 2000’s, on the verge of being demolished, the building was saved with the assistance of city loans.
+In the early 2000s, on the verge of being demolished, the building was saved with the assistance of city loans.
 The old depot received a restorative makeover with the hope that a revitalized downtown would help to lure new tenants to the building, which was slated to be converted into lofts.
 In 2013, the city and the developers involved with the condo project had a falling out, leaving the city to write off $75k.

-Article written by Ryan Gage, Kalamazoo Public Library staff, December 2022
+Written by Ryan Gage, Kalamazoo Public Library staff, December 2022

 Sources